Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ### Aspect

-Using the Aspect knob the WSO can provide an [AIM-7](../stores/air_to_air/aim_7.md) with a simulated Doppler signal rather than the actual return signal to set the desired target speed-gate for the missile.
-Once a Sparrow has been tuned, the NOSE, TAIL, FWD, and AFT options may be applied to set the speed-gate with respect to the expected target Doppler for the intercept.
-Once launched the speed-gate unlocks and sweeps the narrowly applied frequency of this simulated Doppler value.
-The WIDE option is available to permit the missile to search the full doppler spectrum for the target, rather than the limited width band set here, however this can lead the sparrow to erroneously lock the main lobe clutter or the altitude line clutter returns if they are stronger than the target.
+The aspect knob is used to provide the [Sparrow](../stores/air_to_air/aim_7.md) with a simulated doppler signal when **no lock** is achieved to aid with sparrow speed gate lockon when sparrow is to be fired in boresight.
+When the radar is tracking, the calculated (or manual if in manual) closure is used to set a narrow sparrow speed gate +/- 150 kts around the closure for the sparrow to search when launched.

-The aspect knob also controls the display mode of the DSCG numeric output.
-See below a table with the possible selections.
+The aspect knob also controls the display mode of the DSCG numeric output while the radar is is in track.

 See below the display and speed get settings for the various positions of the aspect knob, with Vc indicating selected closure velocity for the speed gate, where TAS is the aircraft true airspeed.

 | Selection | DSCG Display   | Sparrow Speed Gate Setting (Vc) |
 |-----------|----------------|---------------------------------|